patric-boehner/Blank-Genesis-Child-Theme/README.md

 	| - structure		# Functions that directly relate to changes to the structure or the default templates files.
 	|			  This borrows from how Genesis organizes some of its files.
 	| - views		# Seperated html to keep code dry.
+	| - theme-assets.php # Deals with loading all CSS & JS asset files.
+	| - theme-defaults.php # Sets the defaults for all Genesis config settings.
 	| - theme-setup.php 	# Setup of most Genesis specific filters and theme support options.
 ```